max-mapper/blog/posts/node-repl.md

 The node repl [supports passing in a custom `eval` function](https://iojs.org/api/repl.html#repl_repl_start_options), which is how we are able to swap out it's default eval with the eval from the program scope.

-After being wrapped by `require` and having our repl injected, the code looks like this:
+After being wrapped by `require` and having our repl injected the code looks like this:

 ```js
 (function (exports, require, module, __filename, __dirname) {